umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 ### Add only compilable samples

-As a reader of the Umbraco Documentation you should be able to grab to code samples in the articles and apply them somewhat directly to your own code base.
-Of course there might be a need for some minor alterations, but the code in the sample should as a rule of thumb be combilable.
+As a reader of the Umbraco Documentation, you should be able to grab code samples in the articles and apply them directly to your own code solution.
+Of course, this is an aspiration and there might be a need for some minor alterations, but on the most basic level, the code in the sample should at the very least be compilable.
+Including any relevant Using statements for namespaces that might provide that 'extension' method or key functionality.

 ### Check for syntax errors

 When reading any piece of text be it documentation or a novel, there is nothing more frustrating that running into spelling and syntax errors.
 This also applies for code samples.

-Any code that is added to articles in the documentation should be double-checked for syntax errors.
+Any code that is added to articles in the documentation should be double-checked for syntax errors and typos.

 ## When to use code samples